hjfitz/relay.ts/README.md

-# TS Server
+# relay.ts
 > Serve RESTFul APIs quickly and simply

 ## What?
 This project is an abstraction over the builtin HTTP(s) module in Node.
-It aims to emulate the Express.js API, whilst being *very* performant.
+It aims to emulate the Express.js API, whilst being *very* performant and almost entirely dependency free.

 Currently, this library is in very early stages and used more as a learning experience.